 And as far as everyone else goes, this next part is going to sound strange to most Christians, because few Christians are particularly familiar with what Scripture teaches, but the end result of the Great White Throne Judgement is based entirely upon the actions of those being judged there, and has nothing to do with whether one has been saved or not.
 While those who have been saved prior to this judgement will get to miss out on being judged at that time, the end result of this judgement has no connection with salvation beyond that, but is instead based entirely on whether one’s actions were primarily good or primarily evil (and not based on whether they sinned, I should add, since ”sin” is something entirely different from “evil” — not to mention the fact that all sin has already been dealt with completely by Christ’s death, and is no longer something anybody should concern themselves with any more).

 This probably calls for a quick lexicon break.
 Basically, there are four states that a human can be in.
 The first state is mortal.
 This means that one’s body is in the process of slowly dying, and that it eventually will die if something doesn’t happen to change their state before their death occurs.
 The second state is dead (which I assume I don’t have to go into too much detail on, except to say that one who is dead is no longer conscious in any way).
 The third state is immortal.
-This means that one’s body is no longer in the process of slowly dying, and in fact that they are now incapable of ever dying (Christ Jesus is currently the only human who is immortal, at least as of the time this was written, but as each human finally fully experiences their own salvation, they’ll be made immortal as well).
+This means that one’s body is no longer in the process of slowly dying, and in fact that they are now incapable of ever dying (Christ Jesus is currently the only human who is immortal, at least as of the time this was written, but as each human finally fully experiences their own eschatological salvation, they’ll be made immortal as well).
 And the fourth state is amortal.
-This means that one is not in the process of slowly dying the way we mortal beings are now (partaking of the fruit of the tree of life once a month would be one reason for someone to be in this state, for those who have never heard of this concept and are wondering how it could be possible), but that they are still capable of being killed, and even of entering the state of being mortal again (if one stopped eating the fruit monthly, it would seem they would become mortal again).
+This means that one is not in the process of slowly dying the way we mortal beings are now (partaking of the fruit of the tree of life once a month would be one reason for someone to be in this state, for those who have never heard of this concept and are wondering how it could be possible), but that they are still capable of being killed, and even of entering the state of being mortal again (if one stopped eating the fruit on a monthly basis, it would seem they would become mortal again).
 Adam and Eve were in this state prior to their sin (they couldn’t have been immortal, or else they wouldn’t have been capable of becoming mortal after they sinned, and in fact likely wouldn’t have even sinned in the first place), and Jesus was also likely in this state while He walked the earth, prior to His resurrection and vivification (vivification meaning the process of being made immortal).

 So bottom line, doing good and avoiding evil will still be extremely beneficial to anyone who is able to do so.